henry-doan/cs-Java-files/Kd-Trees/src/kt/readme.txt

  *  Describe the Node data type you used to implement the
  *  2d-tree data structure.
  *****************************************************************************/
+The node has some attributes such as the pts, value, the left and right nodes and the rectangle.
+There is a constructor to create a new node with points, value and a rectangle.

 /******************************************************************************
  *  Describe your method for range search in a kd-tree.
  *****************************************************************************/
+Look in the rectangle, and add all the points in the rectangle to a queue, then return the queue.

 /******************************************************************************
  *  Describe your method for nearest neighbor search in a kd-tree.
  *****************************************************************************/
+This search for all the points and then calculate the distance from two points, until there are no more points to look at, return the nearest point.

 /******************************************************************************
  *  How many nearest neighbor calculations can your brute-force